-Don A. Mazursky is a Partner in, and the Co-Chair of, the Executive Compensation and Employee Benefits Practice of Smith, Gambrell & Russell, LLP and a Co-Leader of the Practice’s Fiduciary Institute.
+Don A. Mazursky is a Partner in, and the Co-Chair of, the Executive Compensation and Employee Benefits Practice of Smith, Gambrell & Russell, LLP and is a Co-Leader of the Practice’s Fiduciary Institute.

 Mr. Mazursky’s practice encompasses most areas of executive compensation and employee benefits with a particular focus on: